We analyzed data from more than 150 insurance companies to help you find affordable home insurance in Maryland.

 Unlike auto insurance, home insurance isn't priced specifically by state.
 Even so, serious differences emerge in home insurance rates on a state-by-state basis.
 Insurance policy costs by state differ based on the number and total value of homeowners claims in that state, and also on the value of the belongings and dwelling you're insuring.

-The best way to get a cheap homeowners insurance policy in Maryland is to compare rates and consider policies from multiple companies.
 Learn how much home insurance costs in Maryland via the below breakdown.
 Remember: your rates will vary, depending on your coverage limits.

 Home insurance prices in Maryland differ depending on the insurer you select.
 Brethren Mutual provides the most affordable home insurance in Maryland — only $694 per year.
 This beats the state's average cost of $1,211, providing a $517 price cut on average statewide home insurance costs.